-**Note that when I made the batch in the pictures below, we doubled the recipe.
+**Note that when I made this batch of this, we doubled the recipe for these pictures.

-Then grab your shaving cream and spray in 3-4 cups.
-We just eyeballed the measurement for this ingredient.
+2. Then grab your container of shaving cream and spray in 3-4 cups.
+We just eyeballed the measurement for this easy ingredient.

-I let my daughter add all of the ingredients and she had just as much fun making this as she did playing with it when it was all done!
+I let my daughter add all of the ingredients and she had just as much fun making this, as she did playing with this it when it was all done!

-Pour the dissolved borax into the bowl and get your popsicle sticks out to start stirring your mixture.
+6. Pour the dissolved borax mixture into the bowl and get your popsicle sticks out to start stirring your mixture.
 It will be hard to mix, but part of the fun is getting these ingredients to form the polymer into the the right consistency for this fluffy shaving cream slime recipe.

-Keep stirring and stretching, and eventually you will get a blob of fluffy slime.
+7. Keep stirring and stretching, and eventually, you will get a blob.
 Go ahead and remove it from your bowl and start mixing and moving it with your hands until you get the awesome fluffy slime texture.

-This is by far the softest and best smelling “slime” I have ever made with my kids!
+This is by far the softest and best-smelling fluffy slime I have ever made with my kids!
 If you have more than one child that wants to play with it, then be sure to make a double batch.
 I love this better than normal slime because it is less sticky and is more smooth on your skin.